ihmcrobotics/ihmc_valkyrie_ros/README.md

 $ ./gradlew :Valkyrie:deployLocal
 ```

-For the physical robot `deploy` task, you will need to configure a few Gradle properties.
+For the physical robot `deploy` task (`./gradlew :Valkyrie:deploy`), you will need to configure a few Gradle properties.
 Create/edit the file `$HOME/.gradle/gradle.properties` and set the following values:

 ```properties
 #ip address of your Link computer